ALAMO CITY ARTS

 Joseph Kneer

-An active recitalist and chamber musician, Kneer has performed on numerous concert series and in orchestras across the country.
-In 2015 he completed a regional concert tour of the Brahms violin sonatas with pianist Shirley Yoo and was awarded the Peabody Chamber Music Prize for his work with the Aurora Piano Trio, a group he co-founded in 2008.
 Kneer holds a B.M. in Violin Performance from Oberlin Conservatory, an M.M. and D.M.A. in Violin Performance from the Peabody Institute, and an M.M. in Theory Pedagogy, also from Peabody.
-Kneer’s principal violin teachers include Mary West, Milan Vitek, Herbert Greenberg, and Violaine Melançon.
+Joseph’s principal violin teachers include Mary West, Milan Vitek, Herbert Greenberg, and Violaine Melançon.
 Prior teaching appointments include Mercyhurst University and the Peabody Preparatory.

 Heart of Texas Concert Band